Brexit threatens UK IT prosperity

 The survey was completed by 88 leading technology professionals across a number of industries, including technology, finance and media.
 Of the 88 respondents, all admit their organisations are suffering skills gaps across the board: graduate level (38%), mid-level (55%) and management level (39%).

 Software development was identified by 52% of respondents as a missing skill, making it the most sought after area of expertise.
 40% recognised a gap in test automation skills, DevOps (38%), BA/PMO (19%) and manual testing (16%).
+Thankfully, however, even with Brexit looming, there are businesses in the UK willing to help companies overcome these hurdles.
+So businesses can opt to use services that offer bespoke software development in the UK and get their businesses back on track.

 David Rai, CEO of Sparta Global comments: “This survey demonstrates that while Britain has seen exponential growth in digital innovation, a shortage in digital skills still threatens to derail the UK’s position as a dominant force in IT.
 A recent survey by the British Chambers of Commerce (BCC) indicates the digital skills gap is costing the UK economy £63 billion annually in lost GDP.
 In a post-Brexit future, the skills gap will widen even further if access to talent outside the UK becomes harder to obtain.”